LucasBorboleta/jersi-certu/docs/AI-Design.md

 | **`sra option=value ...`** | set red algorithm with options                               |
 | **`aa`**                   | ask advice to the algorithm of the current color             |
 | **`rea n`**                | repeat `n` times the blue-red algorithms, if they are both enabled |

-## Relationship with the other classes

-* At start, Runner creates an algorithm for each color.
-A default algorithm is used.
-Both created algorithms are disabled.
-* At each iteration, Runner asks Game for the current color and if the game is over.
-* If the game is not over and the current color algorithm is enabled:
-  * Runner sets the color algorithm with a copy of Game.
-  * Runner asks the algorithm for its advised move.
-  * The algorithm returns the  advised move as a string.
-  * Runner uses the return string instead of the human input.
-* When both blue and red algorithms are enabled, the `rea n`command repeats `n` times the sequence blue-red algorithms.